olufemiolamoyegun/excel-formula-integrity-validation/README.md

 ## Author

-Created by **[Olufemi Olamoyegun]**
+Created by **Olufemi Olamoyegun**
-Exploring automation workflows that strengthen Excel’s reliability for financial modeling and validation.
+Exploring automation workflows that strengthen Excel’s reliability for financial modelling and validation.